 Income tax expense (benefit) included in our consolidated statements of operations for the years ended December 31, 2022 and 2021 is calculated based only on our allocable share of income (loss) of Solaris LLC, which is taxed as a partnership.
 We recognize the amount of taxes payable or refundable for the current year and deferred tax assets and liabilities for the future tax consequences of events that have been recognized in our financial statements or tax returns.
 We measure current and deferred tax assets and liabilities based on provisions of enacted tax law.
-We evaluate the realization of our deferred tax assets based on all available evidence and establish a valuation allowance to reduce deferred tax assets when it is more likely than not that they will not be realized.
+We evaluate the realization of our deferred tax assets when it is more likely than not that they will not be realized.